isomerpages/nlb-curiocity/_events/Curiocity Encounters: SNF 2022/Introduction.md

 <h5 class="margin--bottom--lg" id="programmes"></h5>

 #### **PROGRAMMES**
-That's not all!
+There's not all!
 A variety of Curiocity programmes have been lined up for you at the National Archives Building and Bras Basah.Bugis precinct.
-View the list of activities [here](/events/curiocity-encounters-snf/programmes){:target="_blank"}.
+View the list of activities [here](/events/curiocity-encounters-snf/programmes){:target="_blank"} and join in!

 ________
 <h5 class="margin--bottom--lg" id="onlinecontent"></h5>